gggeek/phpxmlrpc/README.md

 XMLRPC for PHP
 ==============
-A php library for building xmlrpc clients and servers.
+A php library for building xml-rpc clients and servers.

 Installation
 ------------